 While retailers have been investing in new technologies to stay ahead of the curve, some of the most memorable and sticky shopping experiences are created through the fundamentals — great store teams delivering an amazing guest experiences in store.
 However, as a manager, it is sometimes tricky to ensure that your employees comply with the in-store execution policy and actually complete the tasks assigned to them.
 In fact, we have found that lack of compliance can hurt your bottom line sales by as much as 90%.
-You can read about it here (link to the white paper download page).
+You can read about it here.
 The good news is that you can improve your retail communications by giving store teams digital tools and technologies that make store execution easier for employees, and compliance tracking easier for managers.

 First of all, it’s important to give your teams product and trend information so they can help customers build their basket.
 Consumers who interact with knowledgeable store employees are more likely to make a purchase and have a more enriched shopping experience.
 Recent data shows that this is a real problem: 80% of shoppers believe they’re more knowledgeable than retail store associates (Retail Dive, 2017), but 66% of millennials find store employees “extremely important” to their shopping experience (Retail Dive, 2017).
 Also, most millennials (92%) this holiday season plan to spend money in a physical store, according to other research from the International Council of Shopping Centers.
 (Business Wire, 2017)